aldro61/microbiome-summer-school-2017/sections/basics/README.md

 Scikit-learn's documentation offers many great examples and tutorials (see [here](http://scikit-learn.org/stable/auto_examples/index.html), [here](http://scikit-learn.org/stable/tutorial/index.html), and [here](http://scikit-learn.org/stable/user_guide.html)).

 ### Exercises

+*The code for all the exercises if in the `./code` directory.
+Take a look if you had time to finish all the exercises.*

 ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) **Exercise 1:** In this exercise, we will see how the complexity of the learned model affects overfitting and underfitting.
 We use [linear regression](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html) combined with [polynomial features](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PolynomialFeatures.html) of various degrees.
 Polynomial features allow to model non-linear functions with linear models.
 For instance, supposing that all examples are represented by a single feature ![equation](http://latex.codecogs.com/gif.latex?%5Cmathbf%7Bx%7D%20%3D%20%5Bx_1%5D) the corresponding polynomial features for a degree of 3 are ![equation](http://latex.codecogs.com/gif.latex?%5Cmathbf%7Bx%7D%20%3D%20%5C%5B1%2C%20x_1%2C%20x_1%5E2%2C%20x_1%5E3%5C%5D).